 xdebug.profiler_output_dir = "/var/data/php-profiles/"

-#file format of generate profiles. %u mean timestamp.
+#the file format of generated profiles. %u means timestamp.
 By default it's cachegrind.out.%p but it would override profiles for the same script.
-Not really usefull if most applications has a single entry point: index.php :)
+Not really useful if most applications have a single entry point: index.php :)

 xdebug.profiler_output_name = "cachegrind.out.%u"

-There are not so many software for cachegrind results interpretation.
-Most of them presented on the official xdebug page.
-Personally I’ve used WinCacheGrind, but if file becomes a few megabytes larger – WinCacheGrind crashes.
-Also I’ve tried web tool Webgrind, and it was fine with big files, but a little bit slow.
+There are not so many tools for cachegrind results interpretation.
+Most of them are presented on the official Xdebug page.
+I’ve personally used WinCacheGrind, but if a file becomes a few megabytes larger, WinCacheGrind just crashes.
+I’ve also tried a web tool called Webgrind, and it works well with big files but a little bit slowly.

-What I want is to get a simple answer to my question: how much each method “costs” me.
-Also I wish to work not only single profile-file, but the bulk of them.
-E.g. after I run something like
+What I want is to get a simple answer to the question: how much does each method “cost” me ?
+Moreover, I’d like to work not only with a single profile/file, but with a bunch of them, e.g. after I run something like

 ab -n 1000 -c 10 http://super-app.local/do-something-usefull

-And none of listed tools provide me such apportunity.
+But none of the listed tools provide me with such an opportunity.

-Well, I’ve looked into Webgrind source and created a php util to process one or bulk of cachegrind files to csv report which include method name, number of calls, total self method cost, cost per call, cumulative method cost (cost with subfunctions calls) and cumulative cost per call.
-Quite simple, yeah?
+Well, I’ve looked into Webgrind source and created a php util to process one cachegrind file or a bulk of them and transform them into csv reports including a method name, number of calls, total self method cost, cost per call, cumulative method cost (cost with subfunctions calls) and cumulative cost per call.
+Quite simple, right?

-I can say a lot on how efficient is this tool for me, but it’s better to show you how I use it, maybe you will love it as well.
+I can say a lot about how efficient this tool is for me, but it’s better to show you how I use it and, maybe, you will love it as well.

 ./xdebug profiler [--top 10] [--report report.csv] [--format csv] file1 [ file2 [ folder]]